 Despite the reason that led to the suppuration of the wound, its symptoms are in most cases the same.
 These include the following:

-1) Constant pain in the wound, which lasts a long time after the operation, sometimes up to several weeks and, often, is pulsating or shooting in nature (normally severe pain after surgery rarely exceeds 2-4 days and corresponds to the natural inflammatory process that takes place in any wound).
+1) Constant pain in the wound that lasts a long time after the operation, sometimes up to several weeks and, often, is pulsating or shooting (normal pain after surgery rarely exceeds 2-4 days and corresponds to the natural inflammatory process that takes place in any wound).

 2) High body temperature, which in most cases rises by the evening and exceeds 38.0-38.5 ° C.

 3) Signs of inflammation in the wound, lasting more than 2-4 days.
 These include redness of the skin around the wound, swelling, increased local temperature in the wound (wound hot to the touch)

 4) Explicit signs of purulent process - when pus is released through the sutures of the wound or even after their removal.

 These symptoms can never be evaluated separately.
 Only a comprehensive assessment of them allows accurate and timely diagnosis of this complication.